chsasank/chsasank.github.io/_posts/2017-05-16-deep-learning-crash-course-1.md

 ----

-Although this derivation is for scalar functions, it will work with vector functions with a few modifications.
+Although this derivation is worked out for scalar functions, it will work with vector functions with a few modifications.

 ### Deep Neural Networks and why they are hard to train

-Whenever you are asked to do any complex task, you usually break it down to sub tasks and solve the component subtasks.
+Whenever you are asked to do any complex task, you usually break it down to subtasks and solve the component subtasks.
 For instance, suppose you're designing a logical circuit to multiply two numbers.
 Chances are your circuit will look something like this:

 <span class="marginnote">
     **Figure**: Logical circuit for multiplication.